 Connecticut has recovered an average of 1,327 jobs per month since February of 2010, with the private sector recovering the quickest at the rate of 1,561 jobs per month.

 “On a cumulative year-to-date, comparing the average from the first quarter of 2014 to one year ago, total non-farm jobs have risen only fractionally, climbing a mild 0.5 percent . . . nothing to brag about, especially since we’ve seen such large gains from previous expansions,” Klepper-Smith said.

 The growing industries in March were; hospitality and leisure at 1.5 percent; restaurants and hotels at 1.8 percent; trade, transportation and utilities at 0.7 percent.
 Jobs in the education and health industries remained stable, while professional and business services lost jobs.

-Tags: jobs, recovery, unemployment, job growth, labor department, data, economy, dh
+Tags: jobs, recovery, unemployment, job growth, labor department, data, economy, Labor report, dh

 Be the first to comment